Italian yields at record lows as markets bet on a further ECB boost

 "That's all you need to know about the ECB's outlook right now," he said on Twitter.

-Meanwhile, the economic divergence with the United States continues apace, and bond markets are reflecting this.
+Meanwhile, the economic divergence with the United States continues, and bond markets are reflecting this.

 The spread between German Bund yields and their U.S. Treasury counterparts is at its widest since March on 132 basis points.
 DE10US10=RR